swiftdemand/swiftprotocol/README.md

 Delegated Nodes are responsibile for maintaining full nodes and creating new blocks.
 Each election cycle Swift Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
 This means that Delegated Nodes act as elected officials with the capability to vote on proposals to add/remove other Delegated Nodes and Identity Providers.

 ### Identity Providers
-Identity Providers are responsible for validating the identity of Swift Citizens and creating new citizens by generating a keypair for each new Swift Citizen and including the idenentity on the blockchain.
+Identity Providers are responsible for validating the identity of Swift Citizens and creating new citizens by generating a keypair for each new Swift Citizen and including the identity on the blockchain.
 Identity Providers have the added responsibility of protecting Swift Citizens whose keys they control with buyer and seller protections.

 **Identity Providers** have the following capabilities:
 * Add new Swift Citizens